-The layout was originally built in the mid 1960's and has been evolving since that time.
-There is no admission fee to enjoy the layout but a good-will donation is accepted.
-Each year, with the help of visitor good-will donations, the club's dedicated members add new track, new buildings, scenery and up date operating equipment.
+The layout is a loose representation of the Schuylkill And Lehigh Branch of the Reading Railroad.
+The layout was originally built in the 1970's and has been evolving since that time.
+There is no admission fee to visit and enjoy enjoy the model train layout but a good-will donation is accepted and appreciated.
+Each year, with the help of visitor's good-will donations, the club's dedicated members add new track, new model structures, scenery and up dates operating equipment as needed.

 car during each season.
 The following year the club members installed a new ceiling.
 In 2015 railings were added to the stairs at each end of the coach car and repairs were made to the platform at the north end of the car.

 Watch for the seasonal opening of the Schuylkill and Lehigh Model Railroad the first Sunday in May of each year.
 Hope to see you then!